- Dr Shruti Chaudhry

-Family, Marriage and intimate relationships; Relationality; Migration; Ageing; Life-course; Care; Inter-generational relationships; Poverty and social inequalities; Everyday life; Lived Experiences; Social Change; Ethnography and Qualitative Research; British/Scottish South Asian families; Ethnic minority families; India, South Asia, Scotland.
+Family, Marriage and intimate relationships; Relationality; Migration; Ageing; Life-course; Care; Inter-generational relationships; Poverty and social inequalities; Race and ethnicity; Everyday life; Lived Experiences; Social Change; Ethnography and Qualitative Research; British/Scottish South Asian families; Ethnic minority families; India, South Asia, Scotland.

 (1) How can changes in British South Asian Sikh and Muslim families inform current theorising of care, relationality and family life?